dotnet/docs-maui/docs/mac-catalyst/user-interface-idiom.md

 ---
-title: "Choose the UI idiom for your Mac Catalyst app"
+title: "Specify the UI idiom for your Mac Catalyst app"
-description: "Learn how to choose the user interface idiom for your .NET MAUI Mac Catalyst app." ms.date: 03/27/2023
+description: "Learn how to specify the user interface idiom for your .NET MAUI Mac Catalyst app." ms.date: 03/27/2023
 ---

-# Choose the UI idiom for your Mac Catalyst app
+# Specify the UI idiom for your Mac Catalyst app

 A .NET Multi-platform App UI (.NET MAUI) Mac Catalyst app can run in the iPad or Mac user interface idiom: